jest-community/vscode-jest/README.md

 <details>
 <summary><a id="rootPath"></a>rootPath</summary>

-If your project doesn't live in the root of your repository, you may want to customise the `jest.rootPath` setting to enlighten the extension as to where to look.
+If your project doesn't live in the root of your repository, you may want to customize the `jest.rootPath` setting to enlighten the extension as to where to look.
 For instance: `"jest.rootPath": "src/client-app"` will direct the extension to use the `src/client-app` folder as the root for Jest.
 </details>

 <details>